day8/lein-git-inject/README.md

 # lein-git-inject

-This Leiningen middleware facilitates embedding certain values in your ClojureScript application which were ambient at the time it was built.
+This Leiningen middleware facilitates automatically embedding certain values in your ClojureScript application - interesting values which were ambient at the time it was built.

-So, your application can contain one or more `def`s and they can be made to hold values known (only) at build time, like:
+Your application will contain one or more `def`s and they will be bound to build-time values such as:
    - the `git tag` for the source code being used to build the app (the equivalent to what would be returned by `git describe --tags --dirty --long`)
    - the build date/time
    - the user doing the build

-So, you can "inject" these values into your built application/library, *_and then use those values for purposes like logging_*.
+You can then _use these values for purposes like logging_*.

 ## How It works

-The magic happens in two steps and this middleware handles the first of them.
+The process happens in two steps and this middleware handles the first of them.

 It processes the `edn` within your `defproject` which is, of course, itself within your `project.clj` file.
 This middleware effectively does